-The Property Value Study and How to Protest (PDF) presents an overview of the PVS, provides information regarding the PVS procedures and provides guidance on considering and preparing a protest of the PVS preliminary findings of taxable value.
+The School District Property Value Study and How to Protest (PDF) presents an overview of the School District PVS, provides greater detail regarding the School District PVS procedures and provides guidance on considering and preparing a protest of the School District PVS preliminary findings of taxable value.

-The law allows school districts, authorized appraisal districts, eligible property owners and their agents to protest the PVS preliminary findings.
-A petition protesting the Comptroller's preliminary PVS findings must be filed within 40 calendar days after the date the Comptroller's office certifies preliminary findings of taxable value to the Commissioner of Education.
-The petition is required to include three parts: Form 50-210-a, Part A (PDF), Form 50-210-b, Part B (DOC) and Form 50-210-c, Part C (DOC), and is subject to dismissal if any of the three parts are not submitted by the deadline.
+The law allows school districts, eligible property owners and their agents to protest the School District PVS preliminary findings.
+A petition protesting the Comptroller's preliminary School District PVS findings must be filed within 40 calendar days after the date the Comptroller's office certifies preliminary findings of taxable value to the commissioner of education.
+The petition must include three parts: Form 50-210-a, Part A (PDF), Form 50-210-b, Part B (DOCX) and Form 50-210-c, Part C (PDF), and is subject to dismissal if any of the three parts is not submitted by the deadline.

-Government Code Section 403.302(h) and Comptroller Rule 9.103 allow the Comptroller's office to audit the total taxable value of property in a school district and to revise the property value study (PVS) findings based on the audit findings.
-The audit request must come from the commissioner of education or a school district and is limited to corrections and changes in a school district's appraisal roll that occurred after preliminary certification of the Comptroller's PVS findings.
+Government Code Section 403.302(h) and Comptroller Rule 9.103 allow the Comptroller's office to audit the total taxable value of property in a school district and to revise the final School District PVS findings based on the audit findings.
+The audit request must come from the commissioner of education or a school district and is limited to corrections and changes in a school district's appraisal roll that occurred after preliminary certification of the Comptroller's School District PVS findings.

 The Comptroller's office certifies the audit findings to the commissioner of education.